-- North Carolina Real Estate Manual (hereinafter called Manual), - North Carolina Real Estate License Law and Commission Rules (hereinafter called LLCR), and - the Commission's Residential Square Footage Guidelines booklet.
+• North Carolina Real Estate Manual (hereinafter called Manual),

+- North Carolina Real Estate License Law and Commission Rules (hereinafter called LLCR), and - the Commission's Residential Square Footage Guidelines booklet.

-These publications in print or digital format can be ordered through the Commission's website or the EP.
+These publications can be ordered in print or digital format through the Commission's website or the EP.

-Text references throughout the syllabus are for the July 2020 edition of the LLCR and the 2020 edition of the Manual.
-For your benefit, all Manual chapters referenced in this course syllabus are consolidated within Chapter 25.
+Text references throughout the syllabus are for the July 2023 edition of the LLCR and the 2023 edition of the Manual.
+For your benefit, in the digital version of the Manual, all Manual chapters referenced in this course syllabus are consolidated within Chapter 25.
 POST 302, Contracts and Closing in the digital version of the Manual.
 Italicized [Digital REM search words] after a subheading will help you narrow your digital search for a Manual reference.